90% cheaper with Latenode

-Create a New Scenario to Connect Google Cloud Firestore and Sinch
+Create Google Cloud Firestore to Sinch workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google Cloud Firestore, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google Cloud Firestore or Sinch will be your first step.
 To do this, click "Choose an app," find Google Cloud Firestore or Sinch, and select the appropriate trigger to start the scenario.

 Select the Google Cloud Firestore node from the app selection panel on the right.